 The Law and the saint.
 Present-day teachings on this subject, as on almost every other scriptural theme, is conflicting and contradictory.
 There are indeed few Divine doctrines upon which even Christian teachers are uniform in their testimony.
 What differences of opinion exist concerning Church-truth and the ordinances!
 What a variety of interpretations of prophecy now confront us!
 What a lack of harmony concerning the doctrine of sanctification.
 The same confusion prevails concerning the relation of the Law to the saint.
-Just as the Confusion of Tongues (Genesis 11) immediately preceded God's call to Abraham (the father of us all) to leave his native home and go forth into that land which he was to receive for an inheritance (Genesis 12), so there is a confusion of tongues in the theological world just before the people of God are to be called away from this earth to their heavenly inheritance (1 Peter 1:4).
-That God has a good reason for permitting the present confusion of tongues, we doubt not -
+Just as the Confusion of Tongues (Interpretations 11) immediately preceded God's call to Abraham (the father of us all) to leave his native home and go forth into that land which he was to receive for an inheritance (Interpretations 12), so there is a confusion of tongues in the theological world just before the people of God are to be called away from this earth to their heavenly inheritance (Interpretation of tongues, we doubt not -